Hezkore/bash-ai/README.md

 Bash AI operates in two modes: Interactive Mode and Command Mode.

-To enter Interactive Mode, you simply run `bai` _(or `./bai.sh` if you didn't add `bai` as an alias in your .bashrc file)_ without any request.
+To enter Interactive Mode, you simply run `bai` without any request.
 This allows you to continuously interact with Bash AI without needing to re-run the command.

-In Command Mode, you run `bai` followed by your request, like so: `bai your request here` _(or `./bai.sh your request here` if you didn't add `bai` as an alias in your .bashrc file)_.
+In Command Mode, you run `bai` followed by your request, like so: `bai your request here`

 Example usage: